tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - **possible sources of irAEs: aggravation of silent pre-existing autoimmune condition, neo-autoimmune or inflammatory disorder due to breakdown of self-tolerance, disruption of immune homeostasis in tissue (not sure exactly what this means), bystander self-tissue damage (on target, off tumor response), undesired reactions to checkpoint blockade (expression of co-inhibitory molecules on non-T cells for instance)**
  - **similarities between pathogenic, inflammation-driving Th17 (and Th1) cells and exhausted T cells could be exploited to treat cancer without inducing irAEs: PDPN expressed on Th17 cells and negatively regulates Th17 pathogenicity, PDPN also part of co-inhibitory gene module upregulated in cancer; PROCR also expressed in Th17 cells (also negatively regulates pathogenicity via repressing IL-1R) and exhausted T cells (PROCR deficiency inhibits tumor growth)**
  - another idea to limit irAEs from ICI is to treat the autoimmune side effects, for example with TNF blockade (which can even enhance ICI efficacy in targeting tumor beyond limiting irAEs, **not sure of mechanism here**)
+# Tissue-resident memory T cells in immune-related adverse events: friend or foe?
+ - **previous literature: T<sub>RM</sub> cells locally expanded in irAE-dermatitis and -colitis**
+ - T<sub>RM</sub> cells remain in tissue through expression of retention molecules (CD103, CD69 or CD49a), express PD-1 and other inhibitory receptors that control reactivation
+ - T<sub>RM</sub> cells particularly abundant in barrier organs (skin, GI tract), perhaps due to abundant microbial antigens in barriers
+ - perhaps ICB reinvigorates T<sub>RM</sub> cells
+ - **systemic corticosteroids used to treat irAEs, or systemic JAKi (both suppress T cell function globally), but homing integrins like ITGA4 are upregulated in irAEs and has been targeted to treat irAEs**
 # Toxicity-specific peripheral blood T and B cell dynamics in anti-PD-1 and combined immune checkpoint inhibition
 ## Abstract
  - flow cytometry